joolian/plotly_spc_charts/docs/source/index.rst

-.. spc_charts documentation master file, created by sphinx-quickstart on Mon Dec 18 20:07:33 2023.
+.. plotly_spc_charts documentation master file, created by sphinx-quickstart on Mon Dec 18 20:07:33 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to spc_charts's documentation
+Welcome to plotly_spc_charts's documentation
 ======================================

 .. toctree::